pablodecm/paper-inferno/paper/paper.md

 ($\alpha=3\times10^{7}$ is commonly required for claiming discovery) also known as Type I error rate.
-Because $\alpha$ is fixed, the sensibility of an analysis is determined by the power of the test which corresponds to $1-\beta$, where $\beta$ is the Type II error rate or the probability of reject a false null hypothesis.
+Because $\alpha$ is fixed, the sensibility of an analysis is determined by the power of the test which corresponds to $1-\beta$, where $\beta$ is the probability of reject a false null hypothesis, also known as Type II error rate.

 Due to the high-dimensionality of the observed data, a low-dimensional summary statistic has to be constructed in order to perform inference.
 A